jmihelson/horse-betting/README.md

 3. install node_modules as:
    npm install

-4. start the project on localhost:3000-
+4. start the project on localhost: 3000 -
    npm start